orid2004/TryHackMe/Vulnversity/README.md

 **Link**
 [here](https://tryhackme.com/room/vulnversity)

+***NOTE***
+ I've used this room as a challenge, therefore my solution is a bit different from the one created by TryHackMe.

 ## Scanning
 I found a web server running on port 3333.
 The `index` page was a simple `HTML template without any helpful information or links.